daedaleanai/reqtraq/certdocs/0-DDLN-212-SDD.md

     - `HWL` for hardware low-level requirements (defined in HDD documents)

-- section 5 of the requirement name is a three digit sequence number n such that requirements 0, 1, ..., n-1 all exist, not necessarily in order
+- section 4 of the requirement name is a sequence number n such that requirements 0, 1, ..., n-1 all exist, not necessarily in order

 ###### Attributes:
 - Rationale: correct IDs are essential for tracing requirements.
 - Verification: Unit test.
 - Safety impact: None.
-- Parent: REQ-0-DDLN-SWH-002
+- Parent: REQ-RQTQ-SWH-002

-##### REQ-0-DDLN-SWL-004 Valid requirement references.
+##### REQ-RQTQ-SWL-004 Valid requirement references.

 The RMT SHALL check that the requirements referred to in each document exist (and thus have a correct id):

-- for each requirement reference, check if the referenced requirement exists in the requirement map constructed as described in REQ-0-DDLN-SWL-015
+- for each requirement reference, check if the referenced requirement exists in the requirement map constructed as described in REQ-RQTQ-SWL-015

 ###### Attributes:
 - Rationale: invalid requirement references indicate an error in the requirement construction
 - Verification: Unit test.
 - Safety impact: None.
-- Parent: REQ-0-DDLN-SWH-002
+- Parent: REQ-RQTQ-SWH-002

-##### REQ-0-DDLN-SWL-005 ID allocation.
+##### REQ-RQTQ-SWL-005 ID allocation.

 The RMT SHALL check that given a requirement ID with sequence number N, all requirements with the same prefix and sequence numbers 0...N-1 exist and are defined in the current document (in any order).